Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Upon completion of this tutorial, you will be able to:

-• Build a constellation of satellites using the Satellite Collection object
+• Build a constellation of satellites using the Satellite Collection object.

-• Build a Coverage analysis
+• Build a Coverage analysis.

-• Design relevant Figure of Merit quality metrics
+• Design relevant Figure of Merit quality metrics.

-• Become familiar with the Analyzer work flow
+• Become familiar with the Analyzer work flow.

-• Understand constellation design configurations
+• Understand constellation design configurations.

-• Load in external results file
+• Load in an external results file.

 Creating a new scenario